A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: GNNs for Time Series Imputation

-\subsection{Out-of-Sample Imputation}
+\subsection{Out-of-sample Imputation}

 To date, only a few GNN-based methods fall into the category of out-of-sample imputation.
 Among these works, IGNNK~\cite{wu2021inductive} proposes an inductive GNN kriging model to recover signals for unobserved time series, such as a new variable or ``virtual sensor'' in a multivariate time series.
 In IGNNK, the training process involves masked subgraph sampling and signal reconstruction with the diffusion graph convolution network presented in \cite{li2018diffusion}.
 Another similar work is SATCN~\cite{wu2021spatial}, which also focuses on performing real-time time series kriging.
 The primary difference between these two works lies in the underlying GNN architectures, where SATCN proposes a spatial aggregation network combined with temporal convolutions to model the underlying spatial-temporal dependencies.
+INCREASE~\cite{zheng2023increase}, on the other hand, further considers heterogeneous spatial and diverse temporal relations among the locations, lifting the performance of inductive spatio-temporal kriging.
 It is worth noting that GRIN~\cite{cini2022filling} can handle both in-sample and out-of-sample imputations, as well as a similar follow-up work~\cite{roth2022forecasting}.